 Monaco.
 May, 28th.
-The most prestigious, famous and popular Gran Prix in Formula 1.
+The most prestigious, famous and popular Grand Prix in Formula 1.
 Ferrari hasn’t won here for 16 years since 2001.
 Sounds frustrating.

 For several seasons we haven’t seen any team but Mercedes winning the championship and here it comes.
-Year 2017.
-Ferrari steps forward and we see the fight not between two Mercedes pilots (with all respect to Valtteri after the retirement of Nico).
+The year 2017.
+Ferrari steps forward and we see the fight, not between two Mercedes pilots (with all respect to Valtteri after the retirement of Nico).
 Now it definitely becomes more breathtaking and spectacular.
 But what do people actually think about that?

 Since Mercedes got their problems and Valterri started from the 3rd position while Lewis from almost the end of the grid, the whole world was almost frozen to see Kimi winning here and giving Ferrari a Monaco trophy first time in 16 years.
 And yes, you probably remember what happened next.

 The world split in two.
-First ones are sure that there was a team strategy of which Kimi just didn’t know.
-And the second ones believe Ferrari who say that there was no point to put Seb over Kimi because Vettel was just faster.
+The first ones are sure that there was a team strategy of which Kimi just didn’t know.
+And the second ones believe Ferrari who says that there was no point to put Seb over Kimi because Vettel was just faster.

-When I’m trying to analyse what could really happened in that race, tons of variations come to mind.
+When I’m trying to analyse what could really happen in that race, tons of variations come to mind.
 But I’ll try to talk about both scenarios.

 1. Team strategy